Search for the definition you are looking for.

 Packaged Retail and Insurance-based Investment Products (Priips) regulation

-The Priips regulation, which came into force in the European Union in 2018, requires sellers of these products to provide a key information document (Kid) to investors.
-The Kid contains certain information that was not always transparent before.
-This includes the name of the product and identity of the provider, the types of investors it’s intended for, the risk and reward profile and the maximum loss.
+The Priips regulation, which came into force in the EU in 2018, is aimed mainly at protecting retail investors.
+It requires sellers of the products to provide a key information document (Kid) to investors.
+The Kid contains certain information that was not always available before.
+This includes the name of the product and identity of the provider, the types of investors it is intended for, the risk-and-reward profile and the maximum loss.

 More controversially, issuers must also provide a performance projection for the product under different market conditions.
 Dealers must follow a prescribed methodology, which can produce results some see as overly optimistic.

 The rules also require issuers to provide a simple breakdown of the risks and costs of each product so buyers can easily compare performance across investments.
 However, some complain that differences in calculation methodology between issuers make comparisons impossible.